-Angela Hernandez U.S. Department of Education Lyndon Baines Johnson Building 400 Maryland Avenue, SW Washington, DC 20202-6335 Email: Angela.Hernandez@ed.gov Tele: (202) 987-0202 Description: The purposes of the Indian Education Professional Development Grants are to increase the number of qualified Indian individuals in professions that serve Indians; and to provide training to qualified Indian individuals to become teachers and administrators.
+Bianca WIlliams U.S. Department of Education Lyndon Baines Johnson Building 400 Maryland Avenue, SW Washington, DC 20202-6335 Email: Bianca.Williams@ed.gov Tele: (202) 987-0203 Description: The purposes of the Indian Education Professional Development Grants are to increase the number of qualified Indian individuals in professions that serve Indians; and to provide training to qualified Indian individuals to become teachers and administrators.
 Pre-Service training for teachers.
-The Secretary establishes a priority for projects that - - (i) Provide support and training to Indian individuals to complete a pre-service education program before the end of the award period that enables the individuals to meet the requirements for full State certification or licensure as a teacher through - - (A) Training that leads to a degree in education; - (B) For States allowing a degree in a specific subject area, training that leads to a degree in the subject area; - (C) Training in a current or new specialized teaching assignment that requires a degree and in which a documented teacher shortage exists; or - (D) Training in the field of Native American language instruction; Learn more: https://oese.ed.gov/offices/office-of-indian-education/indian-education-professionaldevelopment/ 🕨 👅 🔻 Program: Native American and Alaska Native Children in School Program Agency: U.S. Department of Education Type of Resource: Financial, award varies Eligible: Entities that operate the following kinds of elementary, secondary, and postsecondary schools primarily for Native American children (including Alaska Native children), Indian tribes, tribally sanctioned educational authorities, Native Hawaiian or Native American Pacific Islander native language educational organizations, elementary schools or secondary schools that are operated or funded by the Bureau of Indian Education, elementary schools or secondary schools operated under a contract with or grant from the BIE in consortium with another such school or a tribal or community organization, elementary schools or secondary schools operated by the BIE and an institution of higher education (IHE), in consortium with elementary schools or secondary schools operated under a contract with or a grant from the BIE or a tribal or community organizations.
+The Secretary establishes a priority for projects that - - (i) Provide support and training to Indian individuals to complete a pre-service education program before the end of the award period that enables the individuals to meet the requirements for full State certification or licensure as a teacher through - - (A) Training that leads to a degree in education; - (B) For States allowing a degree in a specific subject area, training that leads to a degree in the subject area; - (C) Training in a current or new specialized teaching assignment that requires a degree and in which a documented teacher shortage exists; or - (D) Training in the field of Native American language instruction; Learn more: https://oese.ed.gov/offices/office-of-indian-education/indian-education-professionaldevelopment/ 🕒 📕 🔻 Program: Native American and Alaska Native Children in School Program Agency: U.S. Department of Education Type of Resource: Financial, average award \$300,000 Eligible: Entities that operate the following kinds of elementary, secondary, and postsecondary schools primarily for Native American children (including Alaska Native children), are eligible applicants under this program: Indian tribes, tribally sanctioned educational authorities, Native Hawaiian or Native American Pacific Islander native language educational organizations, elementary schools or secondary schools that are operated or funded by the Bureau of Indian Education, elementary schools or secondary schools operated under a contract with or grant from the BIE in consortium with another such school or a tribal or community organization, elementary schools or secondary schools operated by the BIE and an institution of higher education (IHE), in consortium with elementary schools or secondary schools operated under a contract with or a grant from the BIE or a tribal or community organizations.
 Main Point of Contact:

-Celeste McLaughlin

-Email: Celeste.McLaughlin@ed.gov

-Mailing address:

-U.S. Department of Education Office of English Language Acquisition Lyndon Baines Johnson Building 400 Maryland Avenue, SW, Room 4W206 Washington, DC 20202-6510 Description: This program awards grants to develop and improve instruction and support to Native American students who identify as English learners.
-The goal of this program is to teach, learn, and study Native American languages while increasing English language proficiency in students.
-Projects can include teacher training, curriculum development, and core program support.
+Celeste McLaughlin Email: Celeste.McLaughlin@ed.gov Mailing address: U.S. Department of Education Office of English Language Acquisition Lyndon Baines Johnson Building 400 Maryland Avenue, SW Washington, DC 20202 Description: The purpose of the Native American and Alaska Native children in School (NAM) program is to award grants to eligible entities to develop and enhance capacity to provide effective instruction and support to Native American students who are identified as English learners (ELs).
+The goal of this program is to support the teaching, learning, and studying of Native American languages while also increasing the English language proficiency of students served to achieve the same challenging state academic content and achievement standards for all students.
 Learn more: www2.ed.gov/programs/naancs/index.html Program: Native American-Serving Nontribal Institutions Program Agency: U.S. Department of Education Type of Resource: Financial, average award \$300,000 Eligible: An institution of higher education that is a Native American-serving nontribal institution as defined in the authorizing program statute and certifies, at the time of submission, that it has an enrollment of undergraduate students that is at least ten percent Native American.
 Main Point of Contact: